stronnag/mwptools/docs/manual/docs/Building-with-meson-and-ninja.md

 The **mwptools** suite is built using the [meson](https://mesonbuild.com/SimpleStart.html) and [ninja](https://ninja-build.org/) toolchain.
 For most users these will be automatically provided by a `build-essentials` type of package.

-For Debian and derivatives there is a ["one stop" installation script](#easy-first-time-install-on-debian-and-derivatives), (based on Debian "Sid", ymmv), as well as a x86_64 "Release" `.deb` archive.
+For Debian and derivatives there is a ["one stop" installation script](#easy-first-time-install-on-debian-and-derivatives), (based on Debian "Trixie", ymmv), as well as a x86_64 "Release" `.deb` archive.
 For older Debian based OS, you may need slightly different or additional packages(`libxml2-dev/`, `libsdl2-dev` vice `libsdl2-compat-dev`).

 For Fedora, the is a also a documented list of packages.